Do You Plan for Success?

 After the recent financial turmoil of 2008, many small businesses are crushed under the heavy weight of increasing debt.
 Under the existing economic situation, it’s quite natural to see many small businesses undergo a phase of low money supply, where liabilities seem to surpass earnings.
 In accordance with the Automated Access to Court Electronic Records, an Oklahoma City bankruptcy data and management organization, more than 8,113 businesses all over the nation filed for bankruptcy protection.
 However, bankruptcy may affect an individual’s credit rating for quite a few years.
-Thus, instead of bankruptcy, you could find credit counselors who’ll guide you through a much more effectual and defensive debt-reduction procedure.
+Thus, instead of bankruptcy, you could find credit counselors who’ll guide you through a much more effectual and defensive procedure.

-Starting a small business is a brave step for anyone to take, since it may require the sacrifice of the security of an ordinary job for a more unsure financial future.
+Starting a business is a brave step for anyone to take, since it may require the sacrifice of the security of an ordinary job for a more unsure financial future.
 The success of a small business depends on a great deal of arrangement, sufficient funds for the start-up period, and maybe a bit of luck.
 When it comes to business, it’s just as important to possess a personal finance plan for yourself as it is to concentrate on profits, money supply, and saved income for your business.
 If your personal monetary matters aren’t in place, you’ll never be able to run a successful small business.

-Useful Personal Finance Tips for Start-Up Small Business Entrepreneurs.
+Useful Personal Finance Tips for Start-Up Entrepreneurs

-Small Business|Build a Proper Plan
+Build a Proper Start-Up Plan

-Prior to investing a fortune in a small business project, make sure that you frame a written business plan, which basically works as a draft for your small business design and operation.
+Prior to investing a fortune in a small business project, make sure that you frame a written start up business plan, which basically works as a draft for your small business design and operation.
 An important element of a business plan is analyzing your financial requirements, both for the start-up phase and for the future.
 This procedure will provide you with a clearer view of your fiscal situation and help you decide your financial goals.

-Small Business|Formulate Practical Cost Estimates
+Formulate Practical Start-Up Cost Estimates

 Find out the amount that you’ll actually need to pay for essential business resources.
 In case you need to buy some equipment in the early period of your business, take a look at the cost of that product so that you aren’t forced to purchase something that you cannot afford.
 Avoid buying something new when an existing item can get the work done for you at a much lower cost.

-Small Business|Discover all Resources
+Discover all Resources

 Banks are mostly hesitant in granting loans to budding entrepreneurs.
 Whether for the launch of a new small business, or to keep it going during phases of low cash flow, you need funds for various reasons.
-Thus, while you’re looking to receive funds for your small business, search for other potential sources to obtain financing.
+Thus, while you’re looking to receive funds for your start-up, search for other potential sources to obtain financing.
 Look for options like obtaining a home equity loan, using the cash value of your life coverage policies, trading off assets like a vehicle or jewelry, or perhaps even asking friends and relatives for help.

-Small Business|Gear Up for the Worst
+Gear Up for the Worst

 Life is unpredictable, and so is business.
 You never know when economic catastrophe can hit your business.
 Your marketing strategy may not bring in profits like you had expected, or you could even fall prey to a serious illness.
-In order to prevent these kinds of incidents from hampering your business, you need to take some steps for protecting yourself and your small business.
+In order to prevent these kinds of incidents from hampering your start-up, you need to take some steps for protecting yourself and your small business.
 Keep some money aside to cover slow sales, and to keep the business afloat in times of financial crisis.

 Billy Patterson has contributed this article.
 He is associated with Oak View Law Group as a contributory financial writer.
 He likes to keep updating himself regarding recent developments in finance sector.
 He has written many articles on debt management, debt solutions, bankruptcy etc.